Cricket

 IPL14249651756/31405/ 357

-An absolute decimator of the cricket ball across all formats, Chris Gayle was a thorn against opponents as long as he stayed at the crease.
+An absolute decimator of the cricket ball across all formats of the game, Chris Gayle was a thorn against opponents as long as he stayed at the crease.
 His greatest strength was his physicality, which allowed him to play big shots for a longer time with minimum effort.

 His ODI tally of 10480 runs is the most by any West Indies player ever, and before T20s took over world cricket, Gayle was a fearsome batsman in the 50-over format.
 The prime example of that was the 2006 Champions Trophy, in which Gayle ended with 474 runs in 8 matches.
 Though Australia lifted the title, Gayle almost single-handedly took West Indies to the final.
 The towering opener is also credited with the first-ever T20I century as he became the first player to have centuries in all three international formats.
 His exploits in the IPL, especially the unbelievable 175 against Pune Warriors, have a place in the tournament folklore.